gbarillot/ruby-beer-song/README.md

 ## Getting started

-- Get into the newly created directory bury-beer-song
+- Get into the newly created directory ruby-beer-song
 - Run the test suite:

 ```